 GOOD26 Presenter Bios

-Associate Professor, Faculty of Environment, University of Waterloo
+Associate Professor, Geography and Environmental Management, University of Waterloo

 Anthony Andreana